 JSNAs will help local people to hold providers and commissioners to account, agree local priorities and inform a range of commissioning strategies and plans.
 This will be underpinned through new statutory duties for local councils and GP consortia to work together to promote the health and well-being of their local population.
 JSNAs will continue to be central to local service planning and market development under new arrangements for social care and health.

-The planned introduction of GP commissioning will require local authorities to coordinate JSNAs with GP consortia as they take on the commissioning role of PCTs by April 2013.
-The JSNA will continue to inform the commissioning of health and care services in localities.
-Local authorities and GP consortia will have an equal obligation to develop the JSNA, led by local authorities.
+The introduction of GP commissioning requires local authorities to coordinate JSNAs with CCGs from April 2013.
+The JSNA continues to inform the commissioning of health and care services in localities.
+Local authorities and CCGs will have an equal obligation to develop the JSNA, led by local authorities.

 What is a JSNA?